headout/api-docs/object-models/product-models.md

 ### product-variant-input-field-validation

-Specified the validation contract for a variant input field.
+Specifies the validation contract for a variant input field.

 KEY | TYPE | NULL/EMPTY | DESCRIPTION
 --- | --- | --- | ---